 If you choose to work for on-ground NGO working in malnutrition or domestic violence be prepared for emotional fatigue.
 A site visit with international donors to SNEHA’s malnutrition program in Dharavi’s slums was enough to drain me emotionally for a week.

-Poverty porn as it might be, it still remains a good indicator that I made the right choice to work for an intermediary.
+Poverty prone as it might be, it still remains a good indicator that I made the right choice to work for an intermediary.

 What does work is the amazing amount of talent you meet, the sheer passion that rubs off on you and the career options you never thought of.